Bonxy/astro-blog-cms/src/content/blog/2017-03-18-esk-valley-loop.md

 featured: false
 draft: false
 tags:
+  - old-wordpress-fixed
+  - walking
+  - hiking
+  - outdoors
+  - esk-valley-loop
+  - esk-valley-railway
+  - north-yorkshire-moors
+  - north-yorkshire
-  - old-wordpress-import
+  - yorkshire-moors
 description: So an early start on Saturday saw us heading further afield into the North Yorkshire moors
 ---
 So an early start on Saturday saw us heading further afield into the North Yorkshire moors.

 The destination was Castleton Station over in Eskdale, North Yorkshire.
 The Esk Valley Loop is a famous walk around some beautiful places in the North Yorkshire moors.
 A ~16 mile loop, some of it along the old [Esk Valley Railway](http://www.eskvalleyrailway.co.uk/).